General Dentistry located in Rowland Heights, CA

 A knocked-out tooth is no laughing matter.
 It’s one of the most severe dental emergencies.
 Put off going to the dentist and you may be at risk of losing the tooth.
 Do your best to rinse your mouth and the damaged tooth.
 Rinse your mouth and tooth with warm water, being careful not to touch the tooth by the roots.

 Hold the tooth by the crown (the smooth white top part) as you rinse it.
 If you can, hold the cleaned tooth by the crown and reinsert it into the empty socket.
 Close your mouth and bite down gently on the tooth, if you can.
-It might help to bite down on a soft piece of gauze until you can visit Joeun Dentistry Group.
+It might help to bite down on a soft piece of gauze until you can visit Beautiful Dentistry.
 Call us right away to explain the situation, or have a loved one call for you.

 What should you do if you can’t put the tooth back in your mouth?
 The goal is to keep the tooth moist at all times.
 Put it in a cup of milk or in your mouth next to your cheek to help preserve it until you arrive at the dental office.
 Don’t let a broken tooth prevent you from enjoying your smile.
 Call us for expert assistance in the event of a dental emergency.